TheBrotherFromASouthernMother/blackswhoengineer/README.md

 Install nvm to keep track of the node version used for this repo.
 See here for installation [instructions](https://github.com/nvm-sh/nvm#installation-and-update)

 Once installed, simply run the command `nvm install` to download the node version used in this repo.
-If you happen already have the version downloadded, simply run `nvm use`.
+If you happen to already have the proper node version installed locally, simply run `nvm use`.

 #### Seeker